alvertogit/bigdata_docker/README.md

 * **data**: folder to contain raw, processed and test data.
 * **notebooks**: [Jupyter Notebooks] for data analysis, elaboration and training of prediction models and testing.
 * **scala_apps**: used to contain [Spark] applications written in [Scala].
 There is one example application compiled using [Maven].
-* **python_apps**: employed to store [Python] applications.
+* **python_apps**: folder to store [Python] applications.
 There is one example application.

 ## ARCHITECTURE

 The system has three main components:

 1. Containerized [Big Data] cluster: It shall be the base of the system and it can allow to run large files processing and predictive applications.
-2. [Scala] applications: It shall process the available large data files and extract the relevant information that it will be used to train and feed the predictive models.
+2. [Scala] [Big Data] applications: It shall process the available large data files and extract the relevant information that it will be used to train and feed the predictive models.
-3. [Python] applications: It shall employ [Python] [Data Science] libraries to use [machine learning] models for tasks such as predicition.
+3. [Python] [Data Science] applications: It shall employ [Python] [Data Science] libraries to use [machine learning] models for tasks such as predicitions.

 Apart from the three main components listed above [Jupyter Notebooks] are also utilized for data analysis, modelling and testing of applications.

-### CONTAINERIZED CLUSTER
+### CONTAINERIZED BIG DATA CLUSTER

 The system has to be a scalable solution.
 Thus the applications shall be deployed in a [Big Data] cluster built on [Apache Spark], [Hadoop] and [Docker] containers.

-The reason for this choice is because [Docker] enables the use of container clustering systems to set up and scale the processing and predictive applications in production.
+The reason for this choice is because [Docker] enables the utilization of container clustering systems to set up and scale the processing and predictive applications in production.
 It makes easy to add new containers to handle additional load.

 The containers shall run [Spark] as data engine and [HDFS] for storage in master and worker nodes.
 The base [Docker] image with [Spark] and [Hadoop] is from [gettyimages] available in [Docker Hub].
 The [Spark] master node has also [Maven], [Miniconda] and the [Python] virtual environment installed using a personalized [Dockerfile].